6 Less-Crowded Hot Springs in Colorado

 Joyful Journey Hot Springs is one of my favorite hot springs in Colorado.
 Perfectly placed in the heart of the San Luis Valley, roughly an hour north of the Great Sand Dunes National Park, this remote hot springs resort gathers its artesian mineral waters from beneath the Sangre de Cristo Mountains.

-The water from their travertine springs ranges from 120°F and 145°F but they cool it down to 98°F and 108°F in their three main pools.
+The water from their travertine springs ranges from 120°F to 145°F, but they cool it down to 98°F to 108°F in their three main pools.
 While small, the resort offers big views of the Sangre de Cristo Mountains to the east and the Sawatch Mountains to the west.
-Tip, the best place to take in the views is from The View pool (108°F) with hardly anyone around.
+Tip: The best place to take in the views is from The View pool (108°F) with hardly anyone around.

 Joyful Journey hot springs

 While the spring’s waters are filled with rich minerals such as boron, calcium, lithium, and magnesium, the water is also said to be “encoded with the energy of the earth from which it rises.”
 If you know anything about the San Luis Valley in Colorado, then you’re familiar with its quirky and spiritual aspects.
-It is believed that this area on the west side of the Sangre de Cristo mountains is said to be one of the more energetically active places in North America.
-This is why 26 miles down the road you’ll find Colorado’s Alien Watchtower.
+It is believed that this area on the west side of the Sangre de Cristo Mountains is one of the more energetically active places in North America.
+This is why 26 miles down the road, you’ll find Colorado’s Alien Watchtower.

 The property also hosts yoga retreats, plus yurts, and tipees for overnight accommodations.
 The best part is, you can purchase an all-day soak pass for just $18.